-Additionally, audits were conducted on animal welfare and down traceability as per the DIST Protocol (Down Integrity System & Traceability) across the entire down supply chain.
-See also pages 76-77.
+Additional audits on animal welfare and on down traceability as per DIST Protocol (Down Integrity System & Traceability) were conducted across the entire down supply chain.
+See also pages 104-105.

-In 2017, a total of 60 social and ethical audits were performed (on both suppliers and subcontractors), covering 81% of total jackets produced by façon manufacturers, 46% of knitwear, 41% of soft accessories (footwear and bags), and 100% of the volume of down purchased from direct suppliers.
-A total of 10 environmental audits were carried out on a sample of raw material suppliers (in particular fabric, down and suppliers with in-house galvanic processing).
-Additionally, 85 audits were also conducted on animal welfare and traceability across the down supply chain (covering 100% of the value of the purchased down).
+In 2017, a total of 60 social and ethical audits were performed (on both suppliers and subcontractors), covering 81% of the volume produced by façon manufacturers (of jackets), 46% of the volume of knitwear, 41% of the volume of soft accessories (footwear and bags), and 100% of the volume of down purchased from direct suppliers.
+10 environmental audits were carried out on a sample of raw material suppliers (in particular, on fabric and down suppliers and on suppliers with in-house galvanic processing).
+And 85 audits on animal welfare and traceability were conducted across the down supply chain (covering 100% of the value of the down purchased).